 - Remove the pan from the heat and sprinkle in the fresh basil.

 - Serve plates of pasta topped with a generous portion of salmon and a couple of roasted carrots on the side.

-- Pasta: Dried pasta or homemade, fresh pasta work well in this recipe.
+- Pasta: Dried packaged spaghetti noodles or homemade spaghetti noodles work well in this recipe.
 If purchasing dried spaghetti noodles, get the thickest ones you can find.
 If making fresh pasta, roll the dough only to about 4 or 5 thickness.
 Thicker spaghetti noodles give the delicious miso butter sauce more pasta to cling to.